Title: Army Private, War of 1812; Army Colonel, Civil War

 Plot Location: Section 128, Lot 3

-He was sent to two notorious Rebel prisons: Libby Prison in Richmond and Salisbury Prison, near Charlotte, North Carolina.
+He was sent to two Confederate camps: Libby Prison in Richmond and Salisbury Prison, near Charlotte, North Carolina.
 After a prisoner exchange in December, the Colonel returned to command the 29th that same month in the Battle of Fredericksburg, and was honorably discharged due to age on April 23, 1863.

 But age didn’t stop him.
 He was then commissioned first as Captain and commander of the 121st Company, 2nd Veterans Reserve Battalion, then the 131st Company, 2nd Reserve Battalion, and led the two units in the defenses of Philadelphia until the end of the war.
 On March 24, 1865 John was given the honorary rank of Brevet Brigadier General for “gallant and meritorious service.”